pangeo-data/pangeo/_sources/cloud.rst.txt

 Software Environment
 --------------------

-Each hub contains a customized data-science software environment based off the docker images built in https://github.com/pangeo-data/pangeo-docker-images.
+JupyterHubs contains a customized data-science software environment based off the docker images built in https://github.com/pangeo-data/pangeo-docker-images.
 These are the steps for adding a package to the environment: